AMArostegui/EasyBillingReports/README.md

 # Project description

-I'm a full time employee, but do some freelancing from time to time.
+I'm a full time employee doing freelancing in my spare time.
 Sometimes, an oportunity to work on a project raises and I can get to bill some hours

 This project is a very simple approach on how to inform a possible customer of the hours I've been working.